Dre Campbell Farm

 High humidity can reduce the effectiveness of diatomaceous earth.
 When it is moist, its drying ability decreases [2].

-In addition, longer exposure increases the likelihood of DE affecting insects.
+In addition, longer exposure increases the likelihood that DE will affect insects.
 Pests that spend more time in treated areas are more susceptible.

 Pests Controlled by Diatomaceous Earth

-DE is effective against many indoor and outdoor pests.
+DE is effective against a wide range of indoor and outdoor pests.
 Many organic gardeners turn to this product for pest control.

 Below is a list of insects and related pests that diatomaceous earth can help control.